elibroftw/blog.elijahlopez.ca/content/posts/javascript-snippets.md

 Here are some snippets that would've saved me many minutes of my time.

 ## YYYYMMDDHHMM to Date

+We don't need to add to `Date.prototype` here because we will call this function from the Date class itself and not an instanace of `Date`.
+If we wanted to call it from any `Date` instance, then we would have to edit the prototype as shown in the `toX` snippets.

 ```js
 Date.fromYYYYMMDDHHMM = s => {